Synchronous and asynchronous Triggered Task execution

 { http_status_code: 200 }

-The request waits until the pipeline execution has completed before displaying this message.
+The request waits until the pipeline execution completes before displaying this message.

-However, if the pipeline has a single, unterminated Snap providing output, then the output from that Snap is provided as the response to the request.
-This behavior lets the developer make the pipeline asynchronous, in that the response is written back to the user.
-If you want to make the pipeline asynchronous, you can add a Snap with an unterminated output, as shown in the following example:
+If the pipeline has a single, unterminated Snap providing output, the output from that Snap is provided as the response to the request.
+This behavior lets you make the pipeline asynchronous, in that the response is written back to the user.
+To make the pipeline asynchronous, add a Snap with an unterminated output, as shown in the following example:

-Now when you trigger the Task created from this pipeline, the output from the response Generator Snap is provided almost as soon as the pipeline executions starts.
+Now when you trigger the task created from this pipeline, the output from the response generator Snap is provided almost as soon as the pipeline execution starts.

-The net effect of which is that the Pipeline execution behaves asynchronously.
+The net effect is that the pipeline execution behaves asynchronously.

 The status code (405) as retrieved from the pipeline is mapped to the response: